notasausage/pi-hole-unbound-wireguard/README.md

 ##### Password-less SSH Access

 It's possible to [configure the Raspberry Pi to allow a computer to access it without providing a password each time](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) you try to connect.
+If you enabled SSH through Raspberry Pi Imager's advanced settings, you have the option to "Use password authentication" (as we did above) or to "Allow public-key authentication only" (which I haven't investigated fully).

 In your Mac's Terminal app, [generate SSH key pairs](https://www.ssh.com/ssh/keygen/) with:

 ```shell
 ssh-keygen -t rsa -b 4096